Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 (IOCs) originating from specific subnets without storing information about, or be able to monitor the DNS queries of an individual user.

+## Other correlation data

+Discuss tracking mechanisms other than IP address (DNS and HTTP cookies, Session resumption, etc.)

+## Cache Snooping

+TODO: Describe techniques to defend against cache snooping

+# Data sent onwards from the resolver

+In this section we consider both data sent on the wire in upstream queries and data shared with third parties.

+## Protocol recommendations

+In the case of DNS-over-TLS, as specified in [@!RFC8310] DNS Privacy services are EXPECTED to

+* Honoring a SOURCE PREFIX-LENGTH set to 0 in a query containing the EDNS(0) Client subnet option and not send an ECS option in upstream queries.

+DNS privacy services OUGHT also consider the following capabilities/options:

+* QNAME minimisation [@!RFC7816]
+* No use of the EDNS(0) Client subnet option in upstream queries

+DNS privacy services MIGHT offer the following capabilities:

+* Aggressive Use of DNSSEC-Validated Cache [@RFC8198] to reduce the number of queries to authoritative servers to increase privacy.
+* Run a copy of the root zone on loopback [@RFC7706] to avoid making queries to the root servers that might leak information.

+## Client query obfuscation

+Since queries from recursive resolvers to authoritative servers are performed using cleartext (at the time of writing), resolver services need to consider the extent to which they may be directly leaking information about their client community via these upstream queries and what they can do to mitigate this further.
+Note, that even when all the relevant techniques described above are employed there may still be attacks possible, e.g.
+[@Pitfalls-of-DNS-Encryption].
+For example, a resolver with a very small community of users risks exposing data in this way and OUGHT obfuscate this traffic by mixing it with 'generated' traffic to make client characterisation harder.
+The resolver OUGHT also employ aggressive pre-fetch techniques as a further measure to counter traffic analysis.

+At the time of writing there are no standardized or widely recognized techniques to preform such obfuscation or bulk pre-fetches.

+## Data sharing

+* Operators OUGHT not provide data to third-parties without explicit consent from users (we take the stance here that simply using the resolution service itself does not constitute consent).

+TODO: Data for research vs operations... how to still motivate operators to share anonymised data?

 # DNS privacy policy and practice statement